ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     When run on a RM7 database, the Media Folder location is not needed so the XML file is not referenced, so switching  between ver 7 and ver 9 will not be an issue.

+*   A listing of "entires with blank filename or path found" is enerated when a media item in the database has a blank file path or file name.
+Items listed should be fixed first.

+*   Troubleshooting: If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
+    If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the exe or py file from the command line.
+The window will not close and you'll be able to read any error messages.

 ======================================================================